felixtheschool/my-app/README.md

 - **HTML / CSS** – Structure and styling
 - **GitHub Pages** – Static hosting solution

-*(Modify this list if you are using additional tools, libraries, state-management, CSS frameworks, etc.)*

 ## Installation

 To run this project locally: